ebubeabara/real-time-infrastructure-monitoring/README.md

 ## Description

-Build a system to take a time series property, such as CPU load as an input.
+Built a system to take infrastructure time series properties, such as CPU load as an input.
-Stream that between a Kafka producer and two Kafka consumers, store the time series values in a MongoDB Database and PostgreSQL Database, and present a chart of the CPU load (or similar metric) using Power BI.
+Streamed metrics between a Kafka producer and two Kafka consumers (i.e. MongoDB Database and PostgreSQL Database), and presented a chart of the CPU load (and similar metrics) using Power BI.

 ### Prerequisites